 The Monitoring Console provides prebuilt dashboards with detailed topology and performance information about your Splunk Enterprise deployment.

 - For Splunk Cloud, see Introduction to the Cloud Monitoring Console.

 - For Splunk Enterprise, see About the Monitoring Console.

 If you are experiencing performance issues with your HEC server, you may need to increase the number of HEC-enabled indexers to which your events are sent.

+Use the Monitoring Console to determine the queue fill pattern.
 Follow these steps to check whether your indexers are at capacity.

 - (Optional) Set a Platform Alert to get a notification when one or more of your indexer queues reports a fill percentage of 90% or more.
 This alert can inform you of potential indexing latency.

-- From Managed Splunk Cloud, navigate to Settings > Searches, reports, and alerts and select Monitoring Console in the app filter.
+- From Paid Splunk Cloud, navigate to Settings > Searches, reports, and alerts and select Monitoring Console in the app filter.
 Find the SIM Alert - Abnormal State of Indexer Processor platform alert, and click Edit > Enable to enable the alert.

 - From the Splunk Enterprise Monitoring Console Overview page, click Triggered Alerts > Enable or Disable and then click the Enabled checkbox next to the SIM Alert - Abnormal State of Indexer Processor platform alert.

 See determine queue fill pattern for an example of a healthy and unhealthy queue.